rossmassey/python-leetcode/docs/source/index.rst

 Articles
 ========

-This section has some articles explaining the code in this repository.
+Articles explaining the code in this repository.

 .. toctree::
    :maxdepth: 1